hawkinsw/functional_foundations/map_intro.md

 - `041485`
 - `090749`

-Although they are comprised of nothing but numbers, let's assume that they are actually stored in the UC database as strings.
+Although they are comprised of nothing but numbers, let's assume that they are actually stored in an internal UC database as strings.

+Ultimately we want our code to be able to transform _all_ the old-format M Numbers into the new-format M Numbers.
+But, let's walk before we run and think about a function that would transform _one_ old-format M Number into _one_ new-format M Number.

-What would the skeleton of a Python function look like that accepts one of these old M Numbers and returns a new one?
-Well, we can't _really_ encode the length of the string in the type, so the most clear, concise and helpful type that we can probably use is something like:
+The function will accept one of these old M Numbers and return a new one and we should make the signature of the function as specific as possible.
+After all there are tools out there that can analyze our Python and make sure that we don't call functions or use arguments with the wrong types.
+In Python, we can't _really_ encode the length of the string in the type,[^length-in-types] but we can be relatively clear, concise and helpful by giving the type of the function we are about to write (i.e., the one that takes a single old-format M Number and returns a single new-format M Number) as:

 ```Python
 def upgrade_m_number(existing: str) -> str:
     return ""
 ```

+[^length-in-types]: In some languages, however, you can encode the length of a string into its type!
+How cool!

 Great.
-So, have a function named `upgrade_m_number` that takes a single parameter (with the type `str`) and returns a value whose type is also `str`.
+So, we have a function named `upgrade_m_number` whose signature[^signature] tells us that it takes a single parameter (with the type `str`) and returns a value whose type is also `str`.

+[^signature]: The signature of a function is "a declaration of the function's name along with its return type and the types and ordering of its parameters.
+Sometimes this (sic) is called a function prototype."
+(Tucker, A. B., & Noonan, R. (2007).
+Programming languages : principles and paradigms.
+Mcgraw-Hill Higher Education.)
+We will talk about this term during the semester!

 Just to be on the safe side, before the function upgrades an M Number, it should check that the given M Number is only 6 digits.
 That's just a little error handling.
 Then, if the given M Number is only 6 digits long, we will do the upgrade.
 Nothing fancy, then: